andyatkinson/presentations/railsconf2025/10_mistakes.md

 </div>

 ## ❌ Mistake #4—Excessive Data Access
-- Returning or operation on huge results 10K+ rows, causing seconds of wait time for users
+- Operating in huge sets of 10K+ rows, causing seconds of wait time for users
 - Ineffective filtering and indexing on *low cardinality* columns
 - Missing indexes for *high cardinality* filter columns, foreign keys
 - Not using advanced indexing like multicolumn or partial (Postgres)